dgitj/dgitj.github.io/index.md

 3. DeepLearning4SignLanguage
 4. PayWise

+---

-> "Even top-ranked tennis players win barely more than half of the points they play."
+> "Even top-ranked tennis players win barely more than half of the points they play.
+When you lose every second point, on average, you learn not to dwell on every shot."
 >
 > Roger Federer